Automattic/jetpack/readme.txt

 * Business Hours Block: Simplify hours format.
 * Comment Form: use HTTP 4xx status codes for comment errors.
 * Contact Form Block: improve styles for better display on mobile devices.
+* Memberships Block: automatically add button to the post content once you create it.
+* Memberships Block: improve the display of the renewal frequency in button list.
+* Memberships Block: require a paid plan to use the button.
 * Multisite: Use modern `wp_initialize_site` hook when automatically connecting new sites.
 * Search: add new option for cross-site search permissions.
 * Sharing: update default sharing settings to include buttons.